Monitoring Executions

 └── * BWA-MEM FASTQ Read Mapper (bwa_mem_fastq_read_mapper:main) (running) job-zzzz

-dx find executions
+find executions

-command returns only original jobs, whereas the flag --all-jobs
+shows only original jobs, while --all-jobs

 * Variant Calling Workflow (in_progress) analysis-xxxx